 Garry’s transplant doctors claim marijuana can cause “fungal infections” that harm transplant patients, so they disqualified him from receiving a donor organ, Straumietis reports.

 “Sure, improperly grown, dried, and cured buds might contain contaminants, nutrients salts, molds, and fungi that harm marijuana users,” Straumietis says.
 “Lots of things harm marijuana users and organ transplant patients.
-But to deny someone a life-saving organ transplant because they use marijuana is cruel and unacceptable.”
+Surgery and pharmaceutical drugs harm us a lot more than marijuana ever could.
+To deny someone a life-saving organ transplant because they use marijuana is cruel and unacceptable.”

 Straumietis, founder of cannabis nutrients company Advanced Nutrients, says his home state of California, along with Arizona, Delaware, Illinois, Minnesota, New Hampshire and Washington, have laws that at least partially protect marijuana users against organ transplant discrimination.